 The official is responsible for calling all fouls.
 Teach the players to respect his/her ability to call the game.
 All others should attempt to refrain from voicing their opinion.
-Kids have no problem learning to question authority when they are teens, we do not need to demonstrate it to them at this age.
+Kids have no problem learning to question authority when they are teens, we do not need to demonstrate it to them.